-The Energy Internships provide bursaries for sixth form students to undertake a 20-day placement with a local energy company in the summer between Year 12 and 13.
-Approximately 20 students are placed each year in the Lowestoft, Grimbsy and Barrow-in-Furness areas, and each receive a total bursary of £750 for the four weeks to contribute to the costs of travel and other expenses.
+The Coastal Energy Internships programme normally provides bursaries for sixth form students from partner schools* to undertake a 20-day placement with a local energy company in the summer between Year 12 and 13.

-The scheme aims to provide high quality opportunities for young people to gain a deep understanding of what jobs are available in the energy industry as well as providing the students with a placement that utilises and enhances their STEM skills in a business environment.
-These internship schemes are part of strengthening a shared pipeline of opportunity with similar programmes in two marine communities; each serves the offshore wind, gas and nuclear industries and many of the energy companies involved have representation through both areas.
+The scheme aims to provide high quality opportunities for young people to gain a deep understanding of what jobs are available in the energy industry, as well as providing the students with a placement that utilises and enhances their STEM skills in a business environment.

 - East Coast College

 - Lowestoft Sixth Form College